-The total number of traffic enforcement stops where court citations or warning citations were issued and/or arrests were made was 5,185, which is an increase over previous year's low contact numbers due to the COVID-19 pandemic.
+The total number of traffic enforcement stops where court citations or warning citations were issued and/or arrests were made was 4,321, an increase over previous year's contact numbers (post-COVID).
 This number does not indicate the number of charges but only the number of drivers detained.
 It is possible to file multiple charges on a person, either by any combination of warning citations, court citations or arrest, during a stop, but only counts as one stop for the purposes of this report.

-When compared to the 2019 US Census data for the City of Alamo Heights, the documented activities in the Motor Vehicle Racial Profiling Information and the Comprehensive Analysis documents would suggest the Alamo Heights Police Department may be enforcing the traffic laws of this city and state more stringently on some percentages of the population.
+When compared to the 2020 US Census data for the City of Alamo Heights, the documented activities in the Motor Vehicle Racial Profiling Information and the Comprehensive Analysis documents would suggest the Alamo Heights Police Department may be enforcing the traffic laws of this city and state more stringently on some ethnicities in the population.
 This is an inaccurate assumption.
-For example, persons of Hispanic origin represent 24.7% of the Alamo Heights population but accounted for 26.4% of enforcement actions.
-This would appear to be contrary to the ethnic ratio for persons of Hispanic origin living in Alamo Heights.
-However, this would appear to be a low ratio when compared to the City of San Antonio US Census data (2019) where persons of Hispanic origin represent 65.7% of the population.
+For example, persons of Hispanic heritage represent 24.7% of the Alamo Heights population and accounted for 26.4% of enforcement actions.
+This would appear to be slightly higher than the ethnic ratio for persons of Hispanic heritage living in Alamo Heights.
+However, this would appear to be a low ratio when compared to the City of San Antonio US Census data (2020) where persons of Hispanic heritage represent 65.7% of the population.
 Given the large volume of transient commuter traffic who actually reside in the City of San Antonio a comparison of enforcement activities to US Census data for the City of San Antonio and Bexar County is reasonable.
-See Exhibit 4 for a comparative analysis of the population ratios of Alamo Heights, San Antonio, and Bexar County.
+See Exhibit 2 for a comparative analysis of the population ratios of Alamo Heights, San Antonio, and Bexar County.